How to Make Sugar Wax at Home: 3 Easy Foolproof DIY Recipes

 How to make it:

-1. Mix the sugar, water, and lime juice in a non-stick pan and turn on the heat.
+Place the sugar, water, and lime juice in a non-stick pan and turn on the heat.
+Stir.

-4. Let the mixture boil till it begins to turn golden brown.
+Let the mixture boil until it begins to turn golden brown.

 Ingredients and utensils:

 - white sugar – 1 measuring cup (250 ml)